 Assisted living communities are a wonderful option for older adults who need a little extra help with the tasks of daily living.
 This may include help remembering to take medications, assistance with showering and personal hygiene, or help with dressing and grooming.

 This ensures that residents can enjoy an independent or semi-independent lifestyle for as long as possible.
 Most assisted living communities offer 24/7 onsite staff, emergency call buttons, numerous amenities and event programming, and more.

 When choosing a community that’s right for you or a loved one, your choice may come down to personal factors, such as preferred location, state of health, or simply one’s overall “feeling” of a space.

 However, to assist in making this decision, it’s recommended that you ask the same types of questions to the communities you are evaluating.
 This ensures that you are making a direct comparison of living situations.

 Questions About Assisted Living in Manhattan

-1. What kind of experience and training does your staff possess?
+1. What kind of experience and training does your staff have?

-It takes numerous skilled staff members to make a community safe and welcoming.
-Ask about current requirements for staff and continuous training opportunities they may be offered.
+It takes a team of skilled staff members to make a community safe and welcoming.
+Ask about current requirements for staff and continuous training opportunities they offer.

 2. Do you create individualized care plans?

 Most assisted living communities require an initial assessment prior to admission.
-This is then used to determine an individualized care plan for you or your loved one.
+This is used to create a care plan that is customized to your or your loved one’s specific needs.